zrob1122/RatioGPT/README.md

 Try typing:
 > *"Steph Curry is the greatest player in NBA history and it’s not close."*

-Then watch it calculate how hard you’re about to get dunked on.
+Then watch it calculate how hard you’re about to get dunked on (It's Jordan, c'mon).

 ---